 Your baby’s initial rolling over takes place during tummy times.
 These are the times when she lies flat on her belly and uses her arms to lift her head and shoulders off the floor.
 This move helps her strengthen the muscles in his head, neck, and upper body.

 Once your baby attains the strength to lift the head, she will begin to roll over.
 She can overturn from lying on her back to lying on her tummy and vice versa.
 Babies start rolling over from belly to back and then pick up the back-to-belly action a month later.
 It is because the movements require more muscular strength and coordination.

 Babies start their first roll over from belly to back around two to five months, back to side around four to five-and-a-half months and from back to belly around five-and-a-half to seven-and-a-half months.

-Some newborns roll to their sides in their initial days.
 But by two to five months, babies attain enough strength in their upper body and use their arms to propel themselves from their belly to the back.
 By seven months, they not only master belly-to-back rolling over but also reverse back-to-belly movement.
 By seven months, they not only master belly-to-back rolling over but also reverse back-to-belly movement.

 Simple Precautions You Need To Take

 Babies usually roll over without any notice.
 So, it is important that you should never neglect your child while on the bed or any high surface.
 It may take a fraction of a second for her to roll over resulting in a fall.
 Therefore, make her lie on the floor when she shows the signs of rolling over.

 How Will Your Baby Learn Rolling Over?